perrywill722/Comment_Project/README.md

-This program uses mimics OES teacher comments.
+This is a program that uses mimics OES teacher comments.